 What cultural institutions make Des Moines worth visiting?

-Des Moines has assembled a set of cultural institutions disproportionate to its metropolitan population of 700,000.
-The Des Moines Art Center — housed in buildings designed by Eliel Saarinen, I.M.
-Pei, and Richard Meier, three of the 20th century’s most significant architects — provides a contemporary art collection in a physically extraordinary facility.
-The admission is free.
-The Iowa State Capitol has five domes (four smaller domes surround the central gold-leaf dome) and an extensive interior mural program.
-The Des Moines Farmers’ Market, held Saturdays from May through October on Court Avenue, draws over 25,000 visitors per week during peak season and is the largest farmers’ market in the Midwest by attendance.
-The East Village neighborhood adjacent to the Capitol has developed into Des Moines’s most vibrant dining and retail district — a walkable concentration of independent restaurants and craft cocktail bars.
+For a metro of about 750,000, Des Moines carries a cultural roster out of proportion to its size.
+The Des Moines Art Center — set in buildings by Eliel Saarinen, I.M.
+Pei, and Richard Meier, three of the 20th century’s leading architects — shows a strong contemporary collection and charges no admission.
+The Iowa State Capitol carries five domes, with four smaller ones surrounding the central gold-leaf dome, plus an extensive interior mural program.
+On Court Avenue, the Downtown Farmers’ Market runs Saturdays from May through October, drawing around 20,000 visitors a week in peak season and ranking among the largest in the Midwest.
+Just east of the Capitol, the East Village has become the city’s most appealing dining and retail district, a walkable mix of independent restaurants and craft cocktail bars.

 What is Effigy Mounds National Monument and why is it significant?